THE JOURNEY YO REMARKABLE RETAIL

 Is there any?

-But mostly it creates an illusion of safety when the reality is anything but.
+But mostly denial creates an illusion of safety when the reality is anything but.
 It works incredibly well–until it doesn’t.

 Denial is cunning and baffling.
 It’s the monster lurking beneath the surface, hiding in the closet and buried in the chatter of our monkey mind.

 In a business setting, denial allows us to trumpet our booming customer acquisition statistics, while ignoring the other engagement metrics that are falling apart.
-It causes us to crow about our rapidly growing e-commerce business, while the reality is that it’s entirely channel shift.
-It’s the glowing press release, the clever Powerpoint, the rah-rah company-wide meeting or the slick investor presentation that contains all the right buzz-words, when everyone else knows it’s the proverbial lipstick on the pig.
+It causes us to crow about our rapidly growing e-commerce business, when the reality is that it’s entirely channel shift.
+It’s sometimes found in the happy talk press conference, the clever Powerpoint, the rah-rah company-wide meeting or the slick investor presentation that contains all the right buzz-words, when everyone else knows it’s the proverbial lipstick on the pig.

-Denial kept Sears from ever really dealing with Home Depot and Lowe’s.
+Denial kept Sears from ever really dealing with Home Depot, Lowe’s and Kohl’s.
 It kept Blockbuster and Borders from confronting digital.
-And on and on.
+Right now it keeps many investors engaged with a “sell it at a loss but make it up on volume” trade.

-As David Pell humorously reminds us: “Among the dinosaurs, there were many asteroid deniers.”
+As David Pell reminds us: “Among the dinosaurs, there were many asteroid deniers.”